 The stem goes all the way through the berry, but the top part (which I removed) is the only hard part.
 Still, it’s nicer if you don’t end up with stems in your jam so I processed the berries in the food processor for a couple of minutes.

 From the food processor, I transferred this goodness into a shallow pan…

 I wasn’t doing this in my own kitchen so I didn’t have a scale.
 I just eyeballed the sugar amount I added.

 Traditionally you supposed to have a 1:1 ratio between sugar and fruit but for me, it’s just too sweet and I can’t taste the fruit.
 So I usually add 50% of the weight of the fruit in sugar.
 For example, if I am using 2 lb or fruit I’ll use 1 lb sugar.
 Sometimes a little more sometimes a little less but this is the rule I generally follow.

 If you plan to can your jam and worry about it lasting a long time you might want to add a little bit extra sugar.
 I didn’t can this jam – we kept it in the fridge and ate it during the five weeks we were visiting.
 It was plenty sweet enough and lasted the whole five weeks in the fridge easily.

-After adding the sugar, turn the heat to medium-high and bring the mixture to a boil.
-Remember to stir frequently.
-Let it boil for five minutes then lower the heat to medium.
+After adding the sugar, I turn the heat to medium-high and bring the mixture to a boil, stirring frequently, and I let the fruit/sugar mixture boil for five minutes before I lower the heat to medium.